Information Storage in the Stochastic Ising Model: Tight Information Capacity Results

 \section{Tight Information Capacity Results}

-We consider two additional scenarios: the 2D grid with an external field and the honeycomb lattice.
-In both cases we show that $I_n(t)=\Theta(n)$, for all $t$.
-Introducing an external field (however small) or switching to the Honeycomb lattice is highly beneficial for the purpose of storing data in the SIM.
-It ensures that a linear (with $n$) number of bits can be stored in the system for indefinite time.
-This improves upon the asymptotic storage ability of the model without of external field, which is of order $\sqrt{n}$ (Theorem \ref{TM:Grid_capacity}).
+We consider two additional zero-temperature models: the 2D grid with an external field and the honeycomb lattice.
+In both cases we show that $I_n(t)=\Theta(n)$, for all $t$, which is orders of magnitude higher than the $\Theta(\sqrt{n})$ asymptotic storage capability of the gird without of external field (Theorem \ref{TM:Grid_capacity}).
+This abrupt growth of $I_n(t)$ strongly relies on the zero-temperature dynamics majority update rule.
+No such phenomenon is expected to occur for any positive temperature.